DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 A creature that passes through the mist feels as though it is being watched.

 > [!lore]+ **The Mist**
-> The mist that continuously flows from <span class="citation">X9.
-Lecture Hall (p.
+> The mist that continuously flows from <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X9LectureHall">X9.
+Lecture Hall</a> (p.
 185)</span> marks the lair of Vilnius, the Dark Powers’ first victim.
-As the mist flows forth from the temple via <span class="citation">X2.
-Entrance (p.
+As the mist flows forth from the temple via <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X2Entrance">X2.
+Entrance</a> (p.
 183)</span>, it becomes the circle of mist that traps souls within the Amber Temple’s walls.
 ## S2h.
 East Garrison
 <span class="citation">This scene takes place in Chapter 13, Areas X2b and X3.</span>
 ### East Barracks
-This area is largely as described in <span class="citation">X3.
-Empty Barracks (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X3EmptyBarracks">X3.
+Empty Barracks</a> (p.
 183)</span>.
 However, a player with a passive Wisdom (Perception) score of 12 or greater notices the faded outlines of an ancient magic circle carved into the floor at the room’s center.
 A player who succeeds on a DC 14 Intelligence (Arcana) check identifies it as a basic summoning circle, often used for conjuring familiars.
 ### East Guard Post
-This area is largely as described in <span class="citation">X2b.
-Guard Room (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X2bGuardRoom">X2b.
+Guard Room</a> (p.
 183)</span>.
 However, revise the second sentence of this area's description to read:

 <div class="description">
 <p>Slumped in the northeast corner is a frozen, desiccated corpse wearing a black robe and pointed hat.
 Its right hand appears to be clutched around something at its neck.</p>